tysg/petpets/README.md

 ## Database Setup

-Database setup is done after the Docker image is successfully built.
-Therefore, in order for the schema changes to take effect automatically, run `yarn up:rebuild` so that a image rebuild is triggered, and the post-build script (i.e. `sql/sqlSetup.ts`) runs.
+Database reset is done after each time that server restarts.
+This is done automatically via `yarn up`.

 ## Database Connection